mikes222/mapsforge_flutter/mapsforge_flutter/README.md

     GraphicFactory graphicFactory = FlutterGraphicFactory();

+Create the cache for assets

+    SymbolCache symbolCache = SymbolCache(graphicFactory, displayModel);

-Create the rendering builder which specifies how to render the informations from the mapfile
+Create the render theme which specifies how to render the informations from the mapfile

     RenderThemeBuilder renderThemeBuilder = RenderThemeBuilder(graphicFactory, displayModel);
     String content = await rootBundle.loadString("assets/defaultrender.xml");